jlangch/venice/doc/readme/json-lines.md

 )
 ```

-But Venice decimals can also be forced to be converted to doubles:
+But Venice decimals can also be forced to be converted to floating-point
+numbers:

 ```clojure
 (do